sxu11/Data_Science/DeepLearning/basics.md

 - Local optima
   - For high-D, not likely to stuck in local optima, but most 0-gradient pts are actually saddles
   - Plateaus is the real problem for slow learning

+- Tuning:
+  - random grid
+  - proper scale

+- Batch Norm
+  - Normalize at each layer, each mini-batch
+  - Why work?
+    - More robust to data distribution change
+    - Small regularization effect, as introduced some noise
+  - At test: use stored exponential weighted avg mu,sigma at training time